 We used public transport sparingly for things like our Tongariro Crossing shuttle ($30) and getting to / from the airport.

-Fuel is way more expensive than Australia too so be prepared if you’re used to those low prices!
+Fuel is way more expensive here than in Australia so be prepared if you’re used to those low prices!

 Average daily cost per person = $22